 Click the thumbnail below for a rendering of the project after it is completed:

-Check the Paving the Way Front Page for short-term evening and weekend restrictions for this project.
+Check the Paving the Way's Front Page for short-term evening and weekend restrictions for this project as final work is completed.

 twitter.com/pavingthewayoh to get major event and project updates from Paving the Way’s Twitter service.
 With Twitter, you can get updates the way you want them: on your cell phone, on your Facebook page and more!